zenhack/docker-spk/README.md

   -keyring string
         Path to sandstorm keyring (default "~/.sandstorm-keyring") -out string
-        File name of the resulting spk (default inferred from -imagefile) -pkg-def string
+        File name of the resulting spk (default inferred from package metadata) -pkg-def string
         The location from which to read the package definition, of the form
         <def-file>:<name>. <def-file> is the name of the file to look in,